bcgov/namex/solr-admin-app/docs/readme.md

 redirect URI "http://localhost:8080/oidc_callback" for desktop development.

 #### TODO:
-* SHOULD HAVE: Ensure that synonyms do not have embedded spaces
-* SHOULD HAVE: Ensure that singleton values in synonums are disallowed
-* SHOULD HAVE: Ensure that duplicate values in synonyms are disallowed
 * NICE TO HAVE: Inline editing of synonyms alphabetizes but is not displayed properly
 * NICE TO HAVE: Determine if there is a way to highlight search matches
 * NICE TO HAVE: Inline edit box for synonyms needs to be wider